Relational Database Hosting Options (SQL RDBMS) 2021

 All websites require some way to store content and data.
-The earliest websites didn’t make a distinction between content and presentation, and so content was simply stored in pages or documents, which were accessed by a web browser.
+The earliest websites did not make a distinction between content and presentation, so content was simply stored in pages or documents which were accessed by a web browser.

 Relational Database Basics

 A relational database stores information in tables.
 Generally, there is a table for each class of "real" things which you are trying to keep track of.
 For example, in a library database, there would be a table for Books and a table for Authors (among many others).

 Each row of a table represents one instance of that class — a single book, or a single author.
 Each column of the table is an attribute — title, year published.

 The database is called "relational" because the tables can be related to each other.

 For example, authors are related to books in that each book has an author.

 So a column on the Books table might be "Author," and the contents of that column would be references to rows on the Authors table (that is, reference to specific authors).

 Unique and Foreign Keys